-Line 16 - Each corporation included in the combined return, if applicable, must complete Form CT-399 and Schedule G on a separate basis.
-In place of the disallowed ACRS and MACRS deduction, you may compute a depreciation deduction by any method permitted under IRC section 167 (as it would have applied to property placed in service on December 31, 1980).
-For more information see Form CT-399, Depreciation Adjustment Schedule.
-Enter the amount from Form CT-399, line 5, column I, or, if you have disposed of property this year, use the amount from Form CT-399, line 12, column B, and Form CT-32-A, Schedule G, line 4, if applicable.
+If this line applies in place of the disallowed ACRS and MACRS deduction, you may compute a depreciation deduction by any method permitted under IRC section 167 (as it would have applied to property placed in service on December 31, 1980).
+For more information see Form CT-399, Depreciation Adjustment Schedule and TSB-M-99(1)C, New York Depreciation Deduction for Property Placed in Service Outside New York State in Tax Years 1985 - 1993.
+Enter the amount from Form CT-399, line 9, column I, or, if you have disposed of property this year, use the amount from Form CT-399, line 16, column B, and Form CT-32-A, Schedule G, line 4, if applicable.